NeCTAR-RC/nectar-training/package05/sections/mitigating.markdown

 The password should be **at least 10 characters** long, and it should be hard to guess.

-You should also be able to **remember it, or save it** in a secure place, to ensure you don’t lose access to your own services.
+You should also be able to **remember it, or save it** in a secure place, to ensure you don't lose access to your own services.

 You should **never share your password** with anyone!

-*Note:* You sould avoid exotic special characters (e.g. umlauts) and white spaces as they may cause problems on some systems.
+*Note:* You should avoid exotic special characters (e.g. umlauts) and white spaces as they may cause problems on some systems.
 {% endBgBox %}

-To get an impression of how significant the difference between various password lenghts is, the graphic below shows how long it would to take to crack a password when using 1000 cloud servers together to do the cracking:
+To get an impression of how significant the difference between various password lengths is, the figure below shows how long it would to take to crack a password when using 1000 cloud servers together to do the cracking:

+{% img src=images/passwordStrength.png, w=50, dim=percent, align=center, css=margin-top:20px;margin-bottom:20px; %}

 You will need to choose passphrases at several occasions.
 For example, before you can establish a connection to your virtual machine, you will have to generate keys which encrypt the connection between you and the virtual machine.
 A *key* is associated with a passphrase and it is needed to access your instance.
 We will do this in [Module 7][ModDoc7].